 “They trusted us entirely with their technology, and they let us pick exactly what we thought the best tool for the job was,” explained Director of Software Services Doug Bradbury.
 “So we picked a very new, modern tool with the hopes of building them the best and fastest development process.”

-8th Light’s craftsmen had witnessed Clojure’s potential first-hand while using it to build out internal applications and open source projects, and were excited to have an opportunity to use it in a live production setting.
+8th Light’s crafters had witnessed Clojure’s potential first-hand while using it to build out internal applications and open source projects, and were excited to have an opportunity to use it in a live production setting.
 They felt comfortable using its tools, and confident that AXUS would be able to benefit from its strongest features.
 Because Clojure is a functional language, as opposed to an object-oriented one, Bradbury explained, “it has the promise of being much more able to scale.”

 On most projects, the process of choosing a language is closely tied to that of choosing a framework.
 Frameworks provide a base level of tools that help new software projects hit the ground running.
-But with the freedom to build the application in the way they thought best, 8th Light’s craftsmen chose not to use a framework at all.
+But with the freedom to build the application in the way they thought best, 8th Light’s crafters chose not to use a framework at all.
 They would simply build that themselves, too.

 “I wanted the freedom to make a different architecture, and decide what my own architecture is instead of having a framework dictate, to some degree,” Moore explained.
-This freedom allowed the craftsmen to respond rapidly to bugs, and allowed 8th Light’s design team to implement their designs in the language of their choosing.
+This freedom allowed the crafters to respond rapidly to bugs, and allowed 8th Light’s design team to implement their designs in the language of their choosing.